bids-standard/BEP028_BIDSprov/bep028spec.md

 5. Transformations made by humans (e.g., editing freesurfer, adding quality evaluations).
 6. The interpretability of provenance records requires a consistent vocabulary for provenance as well as an expectation for a consistent terminology for the objects being encoded.
 While the current specification focuses on the former, the latter (i.e. consistent terminology for the objects being encoded) will require additional efforts.

-## 4 Positioning with respect to other BIDS models {#4-positioning-with-respect-to-other-bids-models}
+## 7. Positioning with respect to other BIDS models {#7-positioning-with-respect-to-other-bids-models}

-### 4.1 Provenance in BIDS derivatives {#4-1-provenance-in-bids-derivatives}
+### 7.1 Provenance in BIDS derivatives {#7-1-provenance-in-bids-derivatives}

 Comments/things to discuss/incorporate:

 * Yarik: we should position BIDS-Prov w.r.t.
 Other provenance info available in BIDS derivatives
 * JB: Question on how to organize info in BIDS-Prov versus what will be available in bids-derivative sidecars

-### 4.2 Justification for Separating Provenance from file JSON {#4-2-justification-for-separating-provenance-from-file-json}
+### 7.2 Justification for Separating Provenance from JSON files {#7-2-justification-for-separating-provenance-from-json-files}

 Provenance is information about a file, including any metadata that is relevant to the file itself.
 Thus any BIDS data file and its associated JSON sidecar metadata together constitute a unique entity.
 As such, one may want to record the provenance of the JSON file as much as the provenance of the BIDS file.
 In addition, separating the provenance as a separate file for now, allows this to be an OPTIONAL component, and by encoding provenance as a JSON-LD document allows capturing the provenance as an individual record or multiple records distributed throughout the dataset.

-## 6 How to encode your workflow with BIDS-prov
+## 8. How to encode your workflow with BIDS-prov

-**Either you are a software developer, a researcher striving for reproducible science, or anyone working in the neuroimaging field and willing to use BIDS-prov, at some point you might be asking yourself the following question : What is the right way to represent my workflow in the philosophy of BIDS-prov ?**
+Either you are a software developer, a researcher striving for reproducible science, or anyone working in the neuroimaging field and willing to use BIDS-prov, at some point you might be asking yourself the following question : What is the right way to represent my workflow in the philosophy of BIDS-prov ?

-## This set of examples will give you an overview of the typical cases and how to apply BIDS-prov concepts !
+### This set of examples will give you an overview of the typical cases and how to apply BIDS-prov concepts !

 #### I have many activities/entities to track, should I put everything in a single file ?